to home page«Home

 bourn, Glos.
 1875-90 ; V. of Wargrave 1890-1911.

-Arthur Henry Austen-Leigh died at his home 2, Southcote Road, Reading, Berkshire on Sunday 29 July 1917, aged 81 and his obituary appeared in "The Times", Tuesday 31 July on page 3:
+Arthur Henry Austen-Leigh died at his home 2, Southcote Road, Reading, Berkshire on Sunday 29 July 1917, aged 81, and was buried on 2 August 1917 at St Mary Wargrave.
+His obituary appeared in "The Times", Tuesday 31 July on page 3:

 REV. A. H. AUSTEN LEIGH.